Reconfiguring (non-spanning) arborescences: Abstract

 \section{Abstract}

 In this paper, we investigate the computational complexity of subgraph reconfiguration problems in directed graphs.
-More specifically, we focus on the problem of determining whether, given two directed trees in a digraph, there is a (reconfiguration) sequence of directed trees such that for every pair of two consecutive trees in the sequence, one of them is obtained from the other by removing an arc and then adding another arc.
-We show that this problem can be solved in polynomial time, whereas the problem is PSPACE-complete when we restrict directed trees in a reconfiguration sequence to form directed paths.
-We also show that there is a polynomial-time algorithm for finding a shortest reconfiguration sequence between two directed spanning trees.
+More specifically, we focus on the problem of reconfiguring arborescences in a digraph, where an arborescence is a directed graph such that its underlying undirected graph forms a tree and all vertices have in-degree at most 1.
+Given two arborescences in a digraph, the goal of the problem is to determine whether there is a (reconfiguration) sequence of arborescences between the given arborescences such that each arborescence in the sequence can be obtained from the previous one by removing an arc and then adding another arc.
+We show that this problem can be solved in polynomial time, whereas the problem is PSPACE-complete when we restrict arborescences in a reconfiguration sequence to directed paths or relax to directed acyclic graphs.
+We also show that there is a polynomial-time algorithm for finding a shortest reconfiguration sequence between two spanning arborescences.